Cheesecake is the new pie. If you don't believe it, just make this Spiced Cheesecake for Thanksgiving dessert and see who pays attention to the pie!

 Happy baking my friends!

-- 12 oz (53 cookies) chocolate wafer cookies, such as Nabisco Famous
+- 12 ounces (53 cookies) chocolate wafer cookies such as Nabisco Famous Chocolate Wafers

 - 1⅓ cups granulated sugar